PoeticHipo/PoeticHipo.github.io/README.md

 # PoeticHipo.github.io
 Div 1 Timer
 Hello,
-This is a Division 1 Speed Run timer I had Google Gemini help me build.
+This is a Division 1 Speed Run timer.
+I had Google Gemini help me build.

 Everything is local on your computer.